 We can all suffer when abusive and demeaning behavior is tolerated in our workplaces and classrooms.
 To eliminate sexual harassment, we need to understand it.

 Sexual Harassment is unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when (1) submission to such conduct is made explicitly or implicitly a term or condition of an individual’s employment, (2) submission to or rejection of such conduct by an individual is used as a basis for employment decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment.
+Prohibited sexual harassment also includes sexual assault, sexual violence, domestic violence, intimate partner violence, gender-related stalking, and other forms of sexual misconduct.

 In addition, it is unlawful to retaliate against any person who brings a complaint of sexual harassment.
 For example, even if, after an investigation, it is found that a person's claim of sexual harassment is not substantiated, it is improper and unlawful to take any action to "get even" with the complaining party, whether through his or her employment or academic status, or by any threats, or by any other means.